 After performing on tour for hundreds of economically well-off audiences, a tipping point must have been reached, for the actors found themselves cutting short or even deleting text that was not registering with these spectators.

-Something had back-fired, because Roadside's aesthetic, with its concern for audience members finding their own story in the play, seeks to encourage actors to undertake such editing.
-As it was playing out, if enough audience members had preconceived ideas about poor and working class people that occasioned redactions critical to honoring their history and traditions, the plays could veer dangerously close to becoming a parody of their intentions.
-After one such performance, a company actor remarked that despite the full exertion of her will power she could feel herself becoming Ellie May Clampett, the stereotypical young hillbilly woman of television's "Beverly Hillbillies" fame.6 spots that reflected the working class origins of the coming attractions and sent it to each presenter.
+Something had backfired, because Roadside's aesthetic, with its concern for audience members' finding their own story in the play, seeks to encourage actors to undertake such editing.
+As it was playing out, if enough audience members had preconceived ideas about poor and working-class people that occasioned redactions critical to honoring their history and traditions, the plays could veer dangerously close to becoming a parody of their intentions.
+After one such performance, a company actor remarked that despite the full exertion of her willpower she could feel herself becoming Ellie May Clampett, the stereotypical young hillbilly woman of television's "Beverly Hillbillies" fame.6

+Roadside's insistence that communities presenting its plays commit to the concept of inclusion at first attained mixed results.
+Initially, the ensemble thought expanded audience recruitment efforts would secure its goal.
+Accordingly, the company developed a promotional "tool kit" that included press releases, flyers, posters, and prerecorded radio spots that reflected the working-class origins of the coming attractions and sent it to each presenter.
 Roadside also developed a manual describing how best to use the promotional material and a three-month calendar outlined the timing of a model publicity campaign.
 On a regular schedule, a company member made friendly calls to each presenter to learn how audience recruitment was going and to help address any problems.
 The extra effort and expense paid off.
-Roadside now tour ed to full houses of diverse audiences, and the actors (and consequently the plays) were back in their groove.
+Roadside now toured to full houses of diverse audiences, and the actors (and consequently the plays) were back in their groove.
 However, unexpected issues loomed.